 OpenShift Origin supports the Kubernetes Container Network Interface (CNI) as the interface between the OpenShift Origin and Kubernetes.
-Software defined network (SDN) plug-ins are a powerful and flexible way to match network capabilities to your networking needs.
+Software defined network (SDN) plug-ins match network capabilities to your networking needs.
 Additional plug-ins that support the CNI interface can be added as needed.

 OpenShift SDN is installed and configured by default as part of the Ansible-based installation procedure.
 See the OpenShift SDN section for more information.